IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Initializing the igHierarchicalGrid](igHierarchicalGrid-Initializing.html)

 ### <a id="igtree"></a>igTree™
-The Ignite UI 2011 Volume 2 release now features a tree control.
+The %%ProductName%% 2011 Volume 2 release now features a tree control.
 The `igTree` control comes equipped with a number of valuable features.
 The control supports load-on-demand to enable an optimized performance profile.
 Multiple selection scenarios are supported including bi-state and tri-state selection.
 The Selection feature is driven by a configurable set of selection options including checkboxes, keyboard input and individual selection.
 Node images are customizable and you have the option of configuring image through CSS, directly through bindings or by providing explicit URL paths to an image.
 The control may be created and managed through a pure JavaScript context or via the ASP.NET MVC helper.

 ![](images/JQuery_Whats_New_11.2_Pic2.png)